1472654810-huge.jpg

 Important Water Safety Tips for Stamford Families

-While formal swim lessons are one of the best long-term investments families can make, there are several additional habits that improve water safety.
+While swim lessons are one of the most effective ways to improve water safety, there are several additional habits families should practice as well.

 Children should never be left unattended near water, even briefly.

 Inflatable arm floaties and pool toys are not substitutes for swim skills or supervision.
-While they may help children feel more comfortable temporarily, they can create a false sense of security.
+While they may help children feel temporarily more comfortable, they can also create a false sense of security.

 Learn CPR

-Parents, grandparents, babysitters, and caregivers should strongly consider CPR certification.
-In emergency situations, immediate action can save lives.
+Parents, grandparents, babysitters, and caregivers should strongly consider becoming CPR certified.
+Immediate action during an emergency can make a major difference before first responders arrive.

 Respect Open Water Conditions

-Coastal environments introduce additional safety concerns beyond what families experience in pools.
+Coastal environments throughout Connecticut can introduce risks beyond what families experience in swimming pools.

 • currents